MaxPhal/nnUNet4SoilXrayCT/README.md

 -->

 # Contribution
-This repository was drafted by Maxime Phalempin (UFZ) and Lars Krämer (DKFZ, HIP).
-It was reviewed and edited by Steffen Schlüter (UFZ), Maik Geers-Lucas (TUBerlin) and Fabian Isensee (DKFZ, HIP).
+This repository was drafted by Maxime Phalempin (UFZ) and Lars Krämer (DKFZ, HI).
+It was reviewed and edited by Steffen Schlüter (UFZ), Maik Geers-Lucas (TUBerlin) and Fabian Isensee (DKFZ, HI).

 # Acknowledgements
 Part of this work was funded by Helmholtz Imaging (HI), a platform of the Helmholtz Incubator.